HoronLee/GoToKube/README.en-US.md

 > Required Docker Client API Version >= 1.45

 1. Go to the project directory and execute `go build`.
 2.
-2. Get the `VDController` binary and give it executable permissions `sudo chmod +x VDController`.
-3.
+2. Get the `GoToKube` binary and give it executable permissions `sudo chmod +x GoToKube`
-3. Execute `. /VDController` to start the application
+3. Execute `. /GoToKube` to start the application

 ## Configuration files